HarshitaDPoojary/photoslider/README.md

 * Clone the repository using git clone https://github.com/HarshitaDPoojary/photoslider.git
 * Go to the directory of the project in terminal, do npm install
-* Then you can start the project using node server.js
+* Then you can start the project using node server.js (Note: you can use Postman to view all request and response processing)